 The importance of SD cards and internal storage is waning in the face of an increased number of cloud storage options.
 Cloud storage allows you to upload and back up the contents of your Android to an online source, saving you precious gigabytes of space on your phone or tablet.
-Here is our list of the best cloud storage apps to back up your Android.
+Here is our list of the best cloud storage apps to back up your Android, recently updated with Amazon's Cloud Drive app (and find out why we removed SugarSync at the bottom of the page).

 Best for Microsoft fans: OneDrive